-I am an Associate Professor in the Department of Philosophy, an affiliate member of the Department of Women’s Studies and Feminist Research, and a member of Rotman Institute of Philosophy at the University of Western Ontario (“Western”).
+I am an Associate Professor in the Department of Philosophy, an affiliate member of the Department of Women’s Studies and Feminist Research, and a member of Rotman Institute of Philosophy at Western University in London, Canada.

 My philosophical interests lie in the areas of health care ethics, feminist philosophy, and moral philosophy.
 I have had a long-standing interest in reproductive ethics, beginning with my book, Self-Trust and Reproductive Autonomy (MIT Press, 2002).
 I have published on various topics in this area, including the commodification of women’s reproductive labour and conscientious refusals by health care professionals to provide reproductive health services such as abortions.
 Recently, my knowledge of the ethics of having children has broadened to include issues that concern adoption.

 Within moral theory, I have published on the nature of moral concepts such as trust, autonomy, integrity, objectification, and conscience.
 For more information about my research, please see either the relevant links in the menu bar above or my CV.